aws-samples/on-prem-to-bedrock-with-s3-file-gateway/README.md

 ![arch.png](./images/arch.png)

 ### Pre-Requisites
-Acess to Base models must be enabled for this soltuion.Go to Bedrock console and enbale access to the Amazon Base Models and Claude 3 Sonnet Models.
+Acess to Base models must be enabled for this soltuion.Go to Bedrock console and enable access to the Amazon Base Models and Claude 3 Sonnet Models.

 ![modelaccess.png](./images/modelaccess.png)